 Start by obtaining the Container ID or Container Name.

-Identify the ‘CONTAINER ID’ for the ‘ctasdispatcher’ instance, and use the ‘exec’ argument with ‘docker’ to log into the system (replace ID with the one from your instance):
+Identify the ‘CONTAINER ID’ for the ‘ctasnginx’ instance, and use the ‘exec’ argument with ‘docker’ to log into the system.

 sudo docker exec -it 8cb065694455 bash